websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 ## Transferring from GitHub to GitLab

-Follow these steps to transfer the initial GitHub repository to your own GitLab repository:
+Follow these steps to transfer the provisioned GitHub repository to your own GitLab repository:

-1. Clone your initial GitHub repository locally:
+1. Clone the provisioned GitHub repository locally:

     ```git clone git@github.com:dxpcloud/example.git```